 Martin Antonetti, Brigitte Buettner, John Davis, Craig Felton, Laura Kalba, Barbara Kellum, Dana Leibsohn, John Moore, Marylin Rhie, Frazer Ward

-Students entering Smith College in the Fall 2009 semester (or after) are subject to the following requirements.
-All others have the option of following this set of requirements, or the one in effect when they arrived at the College or declared their major (see Smith College Course Catalog).
+Students entering Smith College in the fall 2013 semester or after are subject to the following requirements.
+All others have the option of following this set of requirements, or the one in effect when they arrived at the college or declared their major (see Smith College Course Catalog).

-Eleven courses, at least one of which must address the Americas, one Europe, and one another geographic area (e.g. Asia, Africa, the Islamic World).
+Eleven courses, (pending CAP approval) at least one of which must address the Americas, one Europe, and one another geographic area (e.g. Asia, Africa, the Islamic World).
 Requirements thus include:

-- Seven courses in the history of art at the 200 level, consisting of a mixture of lecture courses and colloquia
+- Six courses in the history of art at the 200 level, consisting of a mixture of lecture courses and colloquia

 - two courses are from Group III: After 1800